turingschool/try-turing/_posts/2000-01-01-introduction.markdown

 ## What are the technologies used on the front-end?

-- On the backend, you can use one of any number of programming languages—including Ruby.
 - The front-end of the web is based on three major technologies:
   - HyperText Markup Language (HTML) defines the structure and semantics of web pages on the web.
   - Cascading Style Sheets (CSS) sets the look and style of a web page.
 CSS provides style to the structure provided by HTML.
   - JavaScript allows us to define interaction in our pages.
 What happens when a user clicks on a certain area?
+- The back-end of the application can use any number of languages like Ruby and even JavaScript.

 ## What are we doing today?